Cooperative Housing Frequently Asked Questions

 8. What can I do in my unit?
 Can I make changes to the unit?

-maintain, repair, and replace all walls, floors, doors, windows, plumbing,
+and working order, all walls, floors, doors, windows, plumbing, heating and electrical fixtures

 9. Who takes care of the building and property?